abeytom/utilbox/README.md

 May be not the best approach out there, but this has grown on me over the years.
 I initially created this back in the days to use in my Windows XP with batch (and java).

+Note: The wildcard(*) expressions might need to enclosed in single quotes to avoid expansion by shell or use `noglob` to avoid expansion

 # Setup
 - Clone this repo to say `~/github/abeytom/cmdline-utils`
 - Add `~/github/abeytom/cmdline-utils` to the $PATH